 Responsible Parties and Nominees

-All EIN applications (mail, fax, phone, electronic) must disclose the name and Taxpayer Identification Number (SSN, ITIN, or EIN) of the true principal officer, general partner, grantor, owner or trustor.
+All EIN applications (mail, fax, electronic) must disclose the name and Taxpayer Identification Number (SSN, ITIN, or EIN) of the true principal officer, general partner, grantor, owner or trustor.
 This individual or entity, which the IRS will call the “responsible party,” controls, manages, or directs the applicant entity and the disposition of its funds and assets.
 If there is more than one responsible party, the entity may list whichever party the entity wants the IRS to recognize as the responsible party.

 According to the Instructions for the current revision of the application, the “responsible party” is defined as follows: